fabiopapais/chat-your-data/README.md

 # chat-your-data

-Chat with your SQL database and make complex queries with natural language using LLMs
+Chat with your SQL database and make complex queries with natural language using LLMs.

 ![demo](/public/chat-your-data.gif)